adamandworking/loans-scraping/README.md

     8: Banks Loans
     9: Small Size Loans

-Argument2 - Amount of money wanted to borrow - : The amount of money that you want to borrow.
+Argument2 - Amount of money- : The amount of money that you want to borrow.
 The input data type should be an integer

-Argument3 - Repayment period - : The desired repayment period (months).
+Argument3 - Repayment period - : The desired repayment period (month).
 The input data type should be an integer

 ## Example
 If you want to choose type of loan as 'Lending Companies Loans', borrow $200,000 and your desired repayment period is 24 months.